DaleOrders/AWS-Study-Notes/README.md

 #### 1.11.1.2.
 EFS Exam PowerUp

-- EFS is Linux Only
+- EFS is Linux Only instances
 - Two performance modes:
   - **General purpose** is good for _latency sensitive_ use cases.
     - General purpose should be default for 99.9% of uses.
-  - **Max I/O performance** mode can scale to higher levels of aggregate t-put and IOPS but it does have increased latencies.
+  - **Max I/O performance** mode can scale to higher levels of aggregate through-put and IOPS but it does have increased latencies.
+Good for anything highly parallel (big data, media processing)
 - Two throughput modes:
   - Bursting works like GP2 volumes inside EBS with a burst pool.
       The more data you store in the FS, the better performance you get.
-  - Provisioned t-put modes can specify t-put requirements separately from size.
+  - Provisioned t-put modes can specify through put requirements separately from size.
 - Two storage classes available:
-  - Standard
+  - Standard (default)
   - Infrequent access
-  - Can use lifecycle policies to move data between classes.
+- Like S3, you can use lifecycle policies to move data between classes.

 ---